-This assessment incorporates evaluations of phytoplankton, zooplankton, aquatic macrophytes, benthic macroinvertebrates, fish, and water quality in upper Lake Whitney.
-Phytoplankton were assessed from a whole water sample collected as a near-surface grab sample once on June 8, 2006.
+This assessment incorporates evaluations of phytoplankton, zooplankton, aquatic macrophytes, benthic macroinvertebrates, fish, and water quality in upper Lake Whitney (Figure 9).
+Phytoplankton were assessed from a whole water sample collected as a near-surface grab sample once on June 19, 2007.
 Samples were preserved in gluteraldehyde, concentrated by settling, and examined under phase contrast optics at 400X.
 Cell counts were converted to biomass estimates on a volumetric basis based on cell measurements.

 Zooplankton were collected with a 53 micron mesh net towed through up to 30 meters of water on an oblique angle, yielding a sample of about 100 ml that represents nearly 1000 liters of lake water.
-One sample was collected at the June 8, 2006 phytoplankton sampling site.
+One sample was collected at the June 19, 2007 phytoplankton sampling site.
 The sample was preserved and settled in the same manner as the phytoplankton, and examined at 100X under brightfield optics.
 Individual counts were converted to biomass estimates based on measured organism dimensions.

-Macrophytes were mapped by assessing composition and density at numerous points along multiple transects across the lake on June 8, 2006.
+Macrophytes were mapped by assessing composition and density at numerous points along multiple transects across the lake on June 19, 2007.
 In addition to recording the species of plants and their overall and relative abundance, water depth and sediment type were also noted.
 A rating system was used to evaluate cover (two dimensions) and biovolume or biomass (three dimensions).
 In this system, a 0 represents no plants, while a 5 represents complete cover or filling of the water column.
 Ratings of 1 through 4 correspond to quartiles in between (i.e., 1-25%, 26-50%, 51-75%, and 76-99%).

-Benthic macroinvertebrates were collected on June 8, 2006 with a D-frame dip net according to Rapid Bioassessment Protocols (EPA 1999).
+Benthic macroinvertebrates were collected on June 19, 2007 with a D-frame dip net according to Rapid Bioassessment Protocols (EPA 1999).
 Basically, all habitats within the area of the selected stations are sampled for a timed interval and the collected invertebrates are identified and counted.
 The dip net was used in water up to 5 ft deep, generally in areas of plants and soft sediments.
 Invertebrates were sorted, and identified with the help of dichotomous keys.

-Fish were assessed on June 8, 2006 by visual observation and through the use of gill nets.
-Plant densities proved too high for summer seining, and the sediment was too unsteady to allow electroshocking with a backpack unit.
+Fish were assessed on June 19, 2007 by visual observation and through the use of gill nets.
 Sinking 1.0 inch bar monofilament gill nets were used to sample the fish community in Lake Whitney.
 Gill nets were set and checked approximately every 2 hours.
 Each captured fish was measured to the nearest mm, and weighed to the nearest gram before being released.